 Logistics expenses represent a significant proportion of overall operating costs for product or service providers—and if your business utilises international logistics services, that proportion is even larger.

-And what happens if you need to change from one source country to another?
-A strategy that was optimal for your previous offshore source might be completely impractical for the new one.
+And what happens when you need to change from one source country to another?
+A strategy that was optimal for your previous offshore source might be totally impractical for the new one.

-There can be so many decisions to navigate, especially when you’re:
+There are many decisions to navigate, especially when you’re:

 - Experiencing air freight or ocean freight capacity issues